General Submission Guidelines

 For more specifics on each genre, look below:

 We are looking for pieces up to, but not exceeding 1,000 words.
 We want sharp pieces that display smart, poignant word choices and establish a complete idea within the limited space.
 Please include the word count in the document.
-You may submit up to three (3) flash pieces for consideration.
-Please send all in separate documents.
+You may submit up to three (3) flash pieces for consideration in one single submission.
+Please do not make separate submissions for each story.

 Up to three poems may be submitted simultaneously.
-Please indicate the titles in the title field.
+Please submit all poems in one single submission by uploading each poem as a separate document.
 Give the titles and line counts for all poems in the appropriate fields of the submission form.
-Please submit multiple poems in separate documents.
-We appreciate poems that have a striking imagery and attention paid to individual words and phrases.
+We appreciate poems that have a striking imagery and move beyond the metaphor, with attention paid to individual words and phrases.

 We select artists to feature for each issue of Rathalla Review whose work is incorporated throughout the magazine, including on our cover.
-All submissions are to be submitted through our submission manager.
-Please attach images as a .JPEG, .PNG or .PDF file with the size of 300 dpi.
+Please attach images in Submittable as a .JPEG, .PNG or .PDF file with the size of 300 dpi.
 Submissions should be formatted to 8.5″ x 11″ with a quarter inch bleed.
 Please submit 3-4 pieces indicative of your body of work for us to consider.
-We don’t have a theme.
+We don’t have a theme, and generally our issues develop a theme based on the art we receive.
 Please include a short bio of 4-5 sentences as well.
 If you have an online portfolio, please include the link.